sjspielman/UTbiocomputing2015/Lessons/python6_biopython.md

 # Python VI: Biopython

-An epic biopython [how-to guide](http://biopython.org/DIST/docs/tutorial/Tutorial.html) describes nearly all the capabilities (with examples!) of things to do with Biopython (ctl+F is your friend here!).
+An epic biopython [how-to guide](http://biopython.org/DIST/docs/tutorial/Tutorial.html) describes nearly all the capabilities (with examples!) of things to do with Biopython (ctrl+F is your friend here!).
 While this library has lots of functionality, it is primarily useful for dealing with sequence data.

 ## Reading and parsing sequence files